This post contains affiliate links for products which you may find useful. We earn a small commission on sales at no additional cost to our readers.

-Set in rolling countryside in the Burgundy region of France, a 16th century French Chateau in the village of Chevannes, near Auxerre was our home for four nights.
+Set in rolling countryside in the Burgundy region of France, a 16th century French Chateau in the village of Chevannes, near Auxerre was our home for four nights during our four week family road trip.

-We stayed in an historic French castle dating back to the early 1500’s.
-Originally it served as a fortress, becoming a farm house during the 19th century and it now operates as an excellent B & B.
+Chateau de Ribourdin is an historic French castle dating back to the early 1500’s.
+Originally it served as a fortress, becoming a farm house during the 19th century and it now operates as an excellent Bed & Breakfast.

 When Claude and Marie-Claude Brodard and their family originally purchased the castle, it had been used as a farm storage shed for many years and was an a state of decrepit disrepair.